obserbot/teach-english-on-wechat/README.md

 4. Wechat groups - English community and offering classes in the groups.

-## How to join in as a teacher?
+## How does it work for teachers?

-- Provide your profile and course description to apply for.
+- Apply for registration as a teacher.

 - If approved, we will put your profile and course information onto the mini program.